 5. Google Adwords Keywords Planner

-Even if you’re not planning on spending on Google Ads, sign up for a free account and use te keyword planner tool.
+Google AdWords Keyword planner combines parts of the tools Google Keyword Tool and AdWords Traffic Estimator.
+Even if you’re not planning on spending on Google Ads, sign up for a free account and use the keyword planner tool.

 6. Google Fonts